 Do you attend a non-US med school but want to do residency training in the US?
 Did you go to a Caribbean school and are worried about overcoming IMG discrimination?
 Are you overwhelmed by the jumble of acronyms, names, and details required in the process?
 Want actual data on what specialties are more “IMG Friendly”?
 (What?
 You don’t like advice from anonymous Redditors who never trained in the US?).
 Do you struggle to find credible information from other successful IMGs?

+If you answered “yes” to any of those questions, you’ve come to the right place.
 Applications to get residency in the United States are competitive.
 Nearly 50% of all applicants are screened out.
 However, the numbers are bleaker for graduates of non-US medical schools.
-With the right information, however, your path can be considerably smoother and faster.
+With the correct information, however, your path can be considerably smoother and faster.

 NOTE: This article is jam-packed with information.
 There are essential dates and practical advice.
 Plus, you can see cold, hard data on successful past residency applicants.
 I recommend that you bookmark this page.
 You can revisit it on your journey to residency training in the US.

 Legal disclaimer: we are not lawyers.
 This post should not be considered legal advice.
-You should seek appropriate counsel for your own situation, including if you are seeking a visa or other legal status.
+You should seek appropriate counsel for your situation, including if you are seeking a visa or other legal status.

 Table of Contents